f4pga/f4pga-arch-defs/quicklogic/README.md

 ## Known limitations

-SymbiFlow support for Quicklogic FPGAs is currently under heavy development.
+SymbiFlow support for QuickLogic FPGAs is currently under heavy development.
 The current support for the qlf_k4n8 family does not support binary bitstream generation.
 FASM file generation is supported but is still being worked on.